rlorigro/GFAse/README.md

   - Proximity linkage phasing working consistently on Shasta and Verkko graphs with low and high bubble N50s
   - PoreC tested and working
   - WDL is online and can be used to automate the alignment + phasing steps!
 See below
-  - Custom contact maps (as a CSV) are now accepted as input instead of BAM
+  - Custom contact maps (as a CSV) are now accepted as input as an optional alternative to BAM

 ## Automated workflow